Atlas-Modding/Atlas-Docs/docs/blog/introducing-patch-gens.md

 If, for some reason, you wanted an item to have a default enchantment, but others also added different enchantments (and perhaps you'd like to combine them), well, you can only do that if you ***KNOW*** the existing enchantment map.

-### The Solution
+## The Solution

 Patch Generators are a mod-defined registry that exist to provide control over existing components *or* generate new ones, based off of information provided to the generator.

 These can be used to conditionally edit patches, add default patches, etc. with ease.

-However, what about different tiers of the same tool, used for defining components like `enchantable`, `repairable`, `max_damage`, `tool`, and `attribute_modifiers`?
-There is no reason that tiers should inherently require different files, so long as we have a way to identify which is which.
+However, what about different tool materials of the same tool, used for defining components like `enchantable`, `repairable`, `max_damage`, `tool`, and `attribute_modifiers`?
+There is no reason that different tool materials should inherently require different files, so long as we have a way to identify which is which.

-#### Tool Material Wrappers
+### Tool Material Wrappers

 This is a simple idea: allow the user to give items a tool material wrapper, and that wrapper is used by other Patch Gens...
 However, it still is complex enough to require a full statement.